Scientists retract study suggesting mutation shortens life

-NEW YORK (AP) — Scientists have retracted a study that appeared to show people may live shortened lives if they carry a DNA mutation that reduces their chance of HIV infection.
+NEW YORK CITY, N.Y.
+(AP) Scientists have retracted a study that appeared to show people may live shortened lives if they carry a DNA mutation that reduces their chance of HIV infection.

 The study focused on people who carry a specific mutation in both copies of a gene called CCR5.
 It was published in June in the journal Nature Medicine and covered by news outlets including The Associated Press.